DiegoPrestamo/DiegoPresatmo.github.io/_posts/2023-5-20-Post-in-Progress.md

 </div>

 ## Creating a Simulator:
   Although there are plenty of complex tools we can use to model various DDR's, let us create one of our own.
-We will be using the pygame library to
+We will be using the pygame library to make our simulator.